kubernetes/sig-release/releases/release-1.14/README.md

 ### Enhancements Freeze

 By **Tuesday January 29, 2019** all enhancements landing in v1.14.0 must:
 - have an associated tracking issue in [kubernetes/enhancements] in the [v1.14 milestone][k/e-milestone-v1.14]
-- have an associated KEP merged into [kubernetes/enhancements] with an implementable status, linked to in the description of the tracking issue
+- have an associated KEP merged or in progress in [kubernetes/enhancements], linked to in the description of the tracking issue

+By **Monday, February 4, 2019**, the KEPs associated with all enhancements landing in v1.14.0 must be merged with an implementable status.
+This 1.14-specific extension is intended to allow time to complete KEPs that were in progress by enhancements freeze.
+In future releases, the intent is to require associated KEPs be merged/implementable by the enhancements freeze date.

 We will de-milestone any enhancements that fail to meet these criteria.
 Any new enhancements not in the milestone will require an [Exception].
 We will be